Backwards Planning Resources for First Year Teachers

 Step number four, unpacking the standards, is by far the most time-consuming.
 For first year teachers, this is the process of deciding how we will teach the content.
 Yikes!
 Where do we even begin?
 A lot of times the teacher edition textbooks are a good starting place.
 They offer lesson ideas for whole group instruction, activities, worksheets and games.
 However, we then have to prepare the materials for each of those things.
 Yikes again!

-If you are in need of easy to use math lessons, please check out my store!
+If you are in need of easy to use math lessons, please check out my TPT store!
 I used these lessons for my whole group instruction, and my students absolutely loved them!
 Not only that, since they are powerpoint presentations, all you have to do is grab the topic you need and teach!
 No prep work required!

 So let’s revisit that to-do list: